Brian Walsh (television executive): Foxtel executive

-Publicity
+Publicity officer

 Walsh founded promotions and publicity company The Promotions Department with Steve Vizard's company Artist Services in 1989, with Planet Hollywood and Triple M being among his high-profile clients.

 As a sports publicist, Walsh coordinated the successful Simply the Best campaign for the New South Wales Rugby League premiership which featured American singer Tina Turner.
 He also is credited with staging the grand final entertainment for State of Origin games and rugby league grand finals including the 1989 NSWRL grand final.

-He was personally appointed by Barbra Streisand for her 2000 Australian concert tour.
+Walsh was personally appointed by Barbra Streisand for her 2000 Australian concert tour.
 He was also the publicist for concerts by Mariah Carey, Neil Diamond, Michael Jackson and Ricky Martin.

 As publicist for Jackson's 1996 Australian tour, Walsh was tasked with announcing Jackson's secret marriage to Debbie Rowe.
 Walsh made the announcement in the Sheraton on the Park hotel in Sydney after initially being told there was to be a media conference, but was instead told by Jackson's personal security to make the announcement about his marriage to Rowe.

 Speaking in 2000 about being relatively unknown outside the industry, Walsh stated: "I'm a big believer that it's the clients which should get all the attention.
 The biggest mistake you can make in this game is when you think you're bigger than the act."

-Death
+Death and tributes

-Walsh died at the age of 67 on 16 March 2023 in Sydney.
+Walsh died in Sydney on 16 March 2023, at the age of 67.

 His death prompted tributes from Foxtel, Paramount, Screen Australia, Media, Entertainment and Arts Alliance, and the Australian Writers' Guild.

 Tributes to Walsh were also made on social media by a large number of Australian public figures including Steve Bastoni, Angela Bishop, Tony Burke, David Campbell, Danny Clayton, Peter Ford, Ben Fordham, Deborra-Lee Furness, Anita Jacoby, Yvie Jones, Prue MacSween, Tim Minchin, Guy Pearce, Richard Wilkins, and Jim Wilson.

+On 17 October 2025, stars gathered in Sydney for the premiere of The Great Entertainer a documentary that showed Walsh's legacy for his work at Foxtel and the industry.

+Honours

+Walsh is the 2023 inductee into the annual Logie Hall of Fame.

+In November 2023, AACTA announced the Brian Walsh Award for Emerging Talent.